beginning of content

 Hair loss

-Hair loss from chemotherapy can range from the mild thinning of hair to complete loss.
-It’s OK to feel upset about hair loss and how it makes you feel about yourself, even while you are dealing with bigger health issues.
-Some women find that it helps to wear a wig, scarf or hat while their hair grows back, while others prefer to keep their head uncovered.
+Hair loss from chemotherapy can range from mild thinning of hair to complete loss.
+It's OK to feel upset about hair loss, even while you are dealing with bigger health issues.
+You may find that it helps to wear a wig, scarf or hat while your hair grows back.
+You might also prefer to keep your head uncovered.
+What you do is your choice.

 Early menopause

-Younger women who get breast cancer may have to cope with early menopause brought about by cancer treatment.
+Younger females with breast cancer may experience early menopause because of cancer treatment.
 Symptoms may include hot flushes, vaginal dryness and loss of sexual desire.

 Fertility